 Policies & Services

 - Our free Wi-Fi is available 24/7.
 After hours, you can access this service from our parking lot.
-Look for GS Library in your WiFi settings.
+The west side of the building has the best reception.
+Look for GS_Library in your WiFi settings.
 No password is required.

-- Use our public internet access terminals for an unlimited number of 45 minute sessions per day.
-The library computer lab automatically closes 15 minutes prior to the library closing.
+- Access our public internet in the lab for an unlimited number of 45 minute sessions per day.
+The lab computers will automatically log off each day at 5:39pm.

 - We offer printing from the computer lab and a photocopier for your use starting at $0.15 per page.